List of M*A*S*H characters: Major Sidney Freedman

-Major Sidney Theodore Freedman, played by Allan Arbus, is a psychiatrist frequently summoned in cases of mental health problems.
+Major Sidney Theodore Freedman, played by Allan Arbus, is a psychiatrist summoned in cases of mental health problems.
 In the M*A*S*H 30th Anniversary Special that aired on Fox in 2002, Arbus was the only non-regular cast member to be featured on the special.

-Freedman's first appearance was in the episode "Radar's Report".
-He visited the camp to do a psychiatric evaluation of Klinger, who was aiming for a Section 8 discharge).
+Freedman's first appearance was in the episode "Radar's Report", as Milton Freedman.
+He visited the camp to do a psychiatric evaluation of Klinger, who was aiming for a Section 8 discharge.
 After Freedman had finished the report, he quietly took Klinger in for an interview and told him that while Klinger was not mentally ill, he was willing to declare him a transvestite and a homosexual.
 These labels would not leave him, though; as Sidney put it: "From now on, you go through life on high heels."
 Klinger vociferously denied, "I ain't any of those things!
 I'm just crazy!"
 Klinger's discharge was dropped, and Freedman left the camp.
-In this first appearance in the series, Freedman's first name was Milton instead of Sidney.

 Freedman appears in 12 M*A*S*H episodes: "Radar's Report" (as Milton Freedman), "Deal Me Out", "O.R.", "Quo Vadis, Captain Chandler?", "Dear Sigmund", "Hawk's Nightmare", "War of Nerves" (in which he qualified for a Purple Heart by being wounded while performing therapy follow-up on one of his patients), "The Billfold Syndrome", "Goodbye, Cruel World", "Bless You, Hawkeye", "Pressure Points", and the series finale, "Goodbye, Farewell and Amen".
 He is also mentioned, but does not appear onscreen, in the episodes "Mad Dogs and Servicemen", "Heal Thyself", "A Holy Mess", and "Trick or Treatment".

-In the episode "O.R.", Freedman told those gathered in the operating room: "Ladies and gentlemen, take my advice: Pull down your pants and slide on the ice."
+Freedman had to scrub in for surgery in the "O.R." episode.
+In this episode Freedman told those gathered in the operating room: "Ladies and gentlemen, take my advice: Pull down your pants and slide on the ice."
 He repeated that advice in the series finale, following his treatment of Hawkeye, who had finally cracked under the strain of the war.
 Freedman led Hawkeye to stop suppressing the memory of seeing a Korean mother smothering her crying baby to keep it silent, so a North Korean patrol would not find and kill or capture their group.
 He convinced a reluctant Hawkeye that the best thing for him now was to return to duty for the last days of the war.

 After leaving Korea and the army, Freedman accepts a post at the University of Chicago.
 The AfterMASH episode "Madness to His Method" has as its frame Colonel Potter writing a letter in Missouri about the episode's situation to an unseen Freedman.